Code4Community/parrot-island/internal-documentation/TaskList.md

 # To Do/Notes:
 - Collisions --
-  - add callbacks for different combinations of collisions -- David (IN PROGRESS)
-  - parrot should not phase through all blocks
-    - trees & water should be parrot-collidable -- David (IN PROGRESS)
-    - parrot should not fly over water
-    - straightforward system to add more types of collisions + callbacks?
+  - straightforward system to add more types of collisions + callbacks
+  - more collisions/interactions between cannon, parrot, trees.
 - Fix level display tiles being cut off
   - (bottom few rows are not visible on game scene)
 - more interpreter features